opendocsg/slw-judgments-backfill/2010_SGHC_234/report.md

 **Introduction**

 1       On 27 May 2008, Lai Siu Chiu J (“Lai J”) gave interlocutory judgment in favour of the plaintiff against the three defendants in this action.
-Her written judgment is reported in [2008] 3 SLR(R) 981 (“the High Court Judgment”).
+Her written judgment is reported in <span class="citation">[2008] 3 SLR(R) 981</span> (“the High Court Judgment”).
 Lai J ordered damages to the plaintiff to be assessed by the Registrar.
 All three defendants appealed and the Court of Appeal dismissed the appeal on 14 November 2008.
-The written judgment of the Court of Appeal is reported in [2009] 1 SLR(R) 524 (“the CA Judgment”).
+The written judgment of the Court of Appeal is reported in <span class="citation">[2009] 1 SLR(R) 524</span> (“the CA Judgment”).
 As the facts are amply set out in both judgments, I will not repeat them here.

 2       The assistant registrar (“the AR”), in notice of assessment no 47 of 2009, heard evidence on damages and made the following orders: